 The logo for Don Carmelo’s New York Style Pizzeria.

-The sons continued to prepare the food the same way that their parents taught them just as their grandparents taught them.
-At Don Carmelo’s John made dough six times a day with a small mixer.
+The sons continued to prepare the food the same way their parents taught them, just as their grandparents had taught them.
+At Don Carmelo’s, John made dough six times a day with a small mixer.
 While it was more work, it had the added benefit of being fresher.
-He said the pizza was the perfect blend of cheese, sauce and dough.
-In an interview with the Omaha World-Herald, he once said “It’s an art.
+He said the pizza was the perfect blend of cheese, sauce, and dough.
+In an interview with the Omaha World-Herald, he once said, “It’s an art.
 I love it.
-You have to treat the dough like a woman; you have to be very tender, gentle”.
-His emphasis was the personal attention to each pizza.
+You have to treat the dough like a woman; you have to be very tender, gentle.”
+His emphasis was the personal attention given to each pizza.

 Don Carmelo’s Rockbrook Village location at 108th and Center.

-Over the years some of the locations such as the one in midtown were sold to other owners while others were operated by family members.
-By 1992 they had sold the midtown location to the Mischo family who continued to operate it until 2006.
-By 2009 Tony expressed interest in selling Don Carmelo franchises.
-Before doing so, the other locations which operated independently needed to sign licensing agreements.
-Failure to do so caused some of the locations to close and as a result, just the Rockbrook Village and Elkhorn locations remained.
+Over the years, some of the locations, such as the one in midtown, were sold to other owners while others were operated by family members.
+By 1992 they had sold the midtown location to the Mischo family, who continued to operate it until 2006.
+By 2009 Tony expressed interest in selling Don Carmelo’s franchises.
+Before doing so, the other locations that operated independently needed to sign licensing agreements.
+Failure to do so caused some of the locations to close, and as a result, just the Rockbrook Village and Elkhorn locations remained.
 Tony continued to operate the stores until his death in 2020.

 Don Carmelo’s Elkhorn Location at 1024 N 204th Ave.

-While it may fly under the radar, Don Carmelo’s remains a family-owned business and is operated by Tony’s wife Amy and children Adrianna and Robert.
-It was named as one of Omaha’s best pizza parlors by The Reader as recently as 2023.
+While it may fly under the radar, Don Carmelo’s remains a family-owned business operated by Tony’s wife Amy and children Adrianna and Robert.
+It was named one of Omaha’s best pizza parlors by The Reader as recently as 2023.

 I’d love to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!